fuhrmanator/GIFT-grammar-PEG.js/README.md

 Development of PEG grammar to parse [GIFT (quiz question) file format](https://en.wikipedia.org/wiki/GIFT_(file_format)).
 The goal is to find an intuitive and fun way to create quiz questions.

-Initial hacking done using https://pegjs.org/online.
+Initial hacking done using [pegjs.org/online](https://pegjs.org/online).
 The GIFT.pegjs file goes on the left and the test GIFT goes on the right.
 Note that nothing is saved in this environment (you must copy-paste back to your own files).

 ## Software using this grammar

 Create quizzes in Google Forms using the [GIFT Quiz Editor (add-on)](https://chrome.google.com/webstore/detail/gift-quiz-editor/phlodilncinologfhbbopmjndobnbjae).
 It's possible to export questions from Moodle in GIFT format and re-use them in Google Forms, or you can create your own questions in GIFT to save clicking in the Google interface.

+## Railroad diagram of the grammar

+Check out the [railroad diagram](http://dundalek.com/GrammKit/#https://cdn.rawgit.com/fuhrmanator/GIFT-grammar-PEG.js/master/GIFT.pegjs) for this project's PEG.

 ## Automated regression tests

 There are [dynamically generated tests using Mocha](https://mochajs.org/#dynamically-generating-tests) from sample GIFT/JSON files in `./test/questions/`.

 To be able to run the tests, you must set up your environment:
  - [Install node.js](https://nodejs.org/)